The Perils of the Commodity-Type Business

-Third, shares of the oil majors are another exception, which I explained in-depth on my personal blog in an essay exceeding 6,000 words.
+Third, shares of the oil majors are another exception.
 They have some internal structural advantages that, when coupled with their long commodity cycles, can result in historically above-average market returns for buy and hold investors who are capable and willing to build positions over many decades.